jsc329/ammonitorwiki/11-recordings.md

-If your monitoring program takes advantage of the **schedule** table, the function `recordingsCheck()` can be used to check the number of recordings logged in the **recordings** table against the number of recordings there were actually *scheduled* in the **schedules** table.
+If your monitoring program takes advantage of the **schedule** table, the function `recordingsCheck()` can be used to check the number of recordings logged in the **recordings** table against the number of recordings that were actually *scheduled* in the **schedules** table.
 If there is a mismatch – where recordings are being scheduled but not taken – `recordingsCheck()` offers a convenient method for users to see which equipment might need attention.

 To illustrate this process, we view the scheduled recordings for our three pieces of equipment in the sample data: